StackVista/stackstate-docs/stackpacks/integrations/java-apm.md

 _Note:_ Many application servers are Servlet compatible and are automatically covered by that instrumentation, such as Tomcat, Jetty, Websphere, Weblogic, etc. Also, frameworks like Spring Boot inherently work because it uses a Servlet compatible embedded application server.

 Don't see your desired web frameworks?
-StackState is continuously adding additional support.
+Rancher Observability is continuously adding additional support.
 Contact our support if you need help.

 ### Networking Framework Compatibility